longhorn/longhorn/enhancements/20240325-nfs-server-ha.md

     No changes.

-#### Implementation Order
-The feature can be implemented and committed in the following increments.
-Although incomplete, each step adds infrastructure that can exist without breaking current operation.
-1. Workload pod restart check - applies even in current release.
-2. Lease creation and update.
-3. Add setting for stale timeout.
-4. Lease expiration checking.
+### Proof of Concept

+A lot of trial failovers have been executed, to test various aspects of the implementation.
+In a run with the changes listed, including "global" application of delinquency check, running on a 3-worker node cluster with just a single, soft-mounted RWX volume (nginx RWX example) and forcing a node restart with `shutdown -r now` on the node console, Longhorn could destroy and re-create the share-manager pod in 16 seconds, as shown by the time for the new owner to take over and resume refreshing the lease.
+Note that for the lease to be refreshed, the pod must be running, implying that the volume is mounted.
+The workload pods themselves failed to be able to write for about 2 minutes, but most of that time was waiting for the client grace period to elapse.
+Although there is a lot of work to do for production-ready quality, that gives an idea of the possible scale of improvement.

 ### Risks and Mitigation

-- **Rescheduling on same node**
-The replacement for a terminated share-manager pod will need to avoid being scheduled on the same node.
-The node itself might not yet have transitioned to NotReady.
-The expectation is that Kubernetes would notice a failure to respond during creation, but if it does not try to talk to the target node when scheduling, relying only on recorded state, then this might happen.
-The size of the delay and a way to get around it if needed are **TBD**.
+- **Something goes not as expected**
+For all code paths, the fallback is to resort to the normal "not ready" path.
+So at worst, the failover time is the same as previous releases.
+Every effort should be made to ensure that the logging is clear and sufficient to tell why an expedited failover was not accomplished in such cases.

+- **Global impact of Delinquent condition**
+Changing the meaning of `NodeDownOrDeleted` to use delinquency will have an effect on all volumes, not just RWX.
+One expired lease could lead to the relocation of any resource owned by that node and the InstanceManager itself.
+Even if that is accurate, that's a big step to take.
+If it turns out not be accurate, that would be worse.
+There would also be a potential race because the node_controller on the still-living node would promptly clear the `Delinquent` condition, leading to non-deterministic behavior.
+It would be better to find a way to confine the effects of a stale lease to the volume it applies to.
+How might that be done?
+    - For resources that map one-one with RWX volumes, use the resource controller's `isResponsibleFor()` method to check first whether the related share manager ownership has moved, and if so, change to match it.
+That can work for the volume, volume attachment, and engine controllers.
+    - For engine instances, we need to ... *(looking for help here.)*

 - **Possible delay due to image pull on the successor node** The user should avoid a pull policy of `Always`.
 If there are multiple RWX volumes, the failover node may already have the image.
 There is also a ticket in development to pre-pull a variety of system-managed pod images: [[IMPROVEMENT] Pre-pull images (share-manager image and instance-manager image) on each Longhorn node](https://github.com/longhorn/longhorn/issues/8376).

 - **Insufficient resources on any successor node**
 We rely on Kubernetes scheduling to pick an appropriate successor node that meets all the usual constraints, if one exists.
 If the pod can't be scheduled, there is little to be done immediately but to wait for the failed node to return.
 For the user, the solution might be to add resources or decrease the cluster load in order to allow space for failover scheduling.
-This design does not schedule the successor in advance (see Active/Passive below).
+This design does not schedule the successor in advance (see [Active/Passive](#active-passive) below for notes on how that might work).

 - **False positives**
 The initial choice for timeout interval may prove to be too sensitive.
 That is addressed by using a configurable setting.
 Increasing the timeout will make it less likely to restart share-manager unnecessarily, but also increase the time to recovery.
+One open question is whether delays in lease renewal and false positives are more likely in a heavily loaded cluster.
+That can probably only be resolved with copious testing, including high-load cases.

 - **Experimental feature**
 If desired, the timeout setting can be set at a high value, such as 600 seconds, to guarantee that normal Kubernetes node-failure handling will take place first.
 The (slight) overhead for Lease creation and update will still remain.
-If RWX HA is released as an "experimental" feature in 1.7.0, the high value can be the default.
+If RWX HA is released as an "experimental" feature, the high value can be the default.

+### Upgrade Strategy

+The only impact on upgrade is the creation of a new setting to define and default:  `share-manager-stale-timeout` (default, 7).

+After an upgrade, the pod would have to be restarted into the new share-manager image for lease management to work.
+That could happen as part of the upgrade, or as nodes are restarted for other reasons.
+The first restart would use the old, slow mechanism, but subsequent ones would use the new one.

+The logic for creation and checking of Lease records ensures that all parties know and implement the lease strategy.
+If some component doesn't, the behavior defaults to the same as current code.

+> Old longhorn-manager + new share-manager: No lease is created, so the share-manager just skips the renewal loop.

+> New longhorn-manager + old share-manager: Lease is created, but never claimed by a holder or renewed to advance the expiration time.
+Staleness check sees that there is no holder, so the lease is never expired.
+Failover is only based on reported K8s node state.

 ### Test Plan